DB

-How to decompose "from-to term" to each date record in BigQuery
+How to decompose "from-to term" record by each date record in BigQuery

-How to decompose "from-to term" to each date record in BigQuery
+How to decompose "from-to term" record by each date record in BigQuery

-How can I decompose "from-to term" to each date record ?
+How can I decompose "from-to term" record by each date record ?

 BigQuery(BQ) is very useful for data analysis or processing.